 Again, this is optional, but you may like to add a sweetener like sugar, honey, or flavored syrups to make your iced coffee sweet and more flavorful.

-Also, you can add flavorings like vanilla extract, chocolate syrup, or caramel sauce to to give your drink a different flavor profile.
+Also, you can add flavorings like vanilla extract, chocolate syrup, or caramel sauce to give your drink a different flavor profile.
 Personally, I always like to add a pump of chocolate syrup to my iced coffee.

 Keurig Iced Coffee Recipe